Colouring exact distance graphs of chordal graphs: Introduction

+While there are results showing, for instance, that every graph is an isometric subgraph of a vertex-transitive graph~\cite{DS08}, Proposition~\ref{genus} is new as far as we are aware.

-Thus, while we cannot prove that an upper bound on $\chi(G^{[\natural p]})$ for all maximal graphs of tree-width $t$ (which are chordal graphs with clique number $t$) implies an upper bound on~$\chi(G^{[\natural p]})$ for all graphs of such tree-width, we do have, for instance, that an upper bound for all maximal planar graphs implies an upper bound for all planar graphs.
+By Proposition~\ref{genus} we have, for instance, that an upper bound on $\chi(G^{[\natural p]})$ for all maximal planar graphs implies an upper bound on $\chi(G^{[\natural p]})$ for all planar graphs.
 In~\cite{vdHetal}, Van den Heuvel \emph{et al.} prove that $\chi(G^{[\natural 3]})\le 105$ for all planar graphs $G$.
-While this represents a major improvent on previous upper bounds (a bound of $5 \cdot 2^{20,971,522}$ is implied by~\cite{NOdM12}, and one of $70\cdot 2^{70}$ by~\cite{S16}), it is still far from the lower bound of 7, given also in~\cite{vdHetal}.
-Proposition~\ref{genus} opens the gates for classical techniques for colouring maximal planar graphs to be applied on this problem and others regarding exact distance graphs.
+While this represents a major improvement on previous upper bounds (a bound of $5 \cdot 2^{20,971,522}$ is implied by~\cite{NOdM12}, and one of $70\cdot 2^{70}$ by~\cite{S16}), it is still far from the lower bound of 7, given also in~\cite{vdHetal}.
+Proposition~\ref{genus} opens the gates for classical techniques for colouring triangulations of planar graphs to be applied on this problem.

 The rest of the paper is organised as follows.
 In the next section we study the properties of level partitions of chordal graphs which will be essential for the proof of Theorem~\ref{main2}.
 In Section~\ref{sec3} we prove Theorem~\ref{adj}, and in Section~\ref{sec4} we complete the proof of Theorem~\ref{main2}.
 In Section~\ref{sec5} we prove Proposition~\ref{genus}.
 We conclude with a short discussion on lower bounds and by mentioning some open problems.